 Proper operation of the TCFI system depends on an accurate throttle position sensor (TPS) signal.
 You can use TCFI Log software to check the TPS sensor.
-Read the Idle TPS Display section on page 36 before proceeding.
+Read the Idle TPS Display section on page 35 before proceeding.
 Connect the USB interface cable and start TCFI Log.
 Turn the run/stop switch on but do not start the engine.
 For TCFI Log, use the View Idle TPS command on the View menu.
 Idle TPS volts are displayed on the TPS bar graph gauge.
 With the throttle closed, the TPS value must be within the range of .30-.80 volts.

 Some aftermarket throttle bodies are supplied with undercut screws that facilitate TPS sensor adjustment.
 If you need to make an adjustment and you do not have the undercut screws, you will have to enlarge the holes and then use #8 flat washers with the original screws.
-For 2001-2005 TPS sensors, carefully drill out or press out the brass bushings.
-For 2006 and later TPS sensors, cut the plastic alignment tab off the back of the sensor to allow adjustment.
+Cut the plastic alignment tab off the back of the sensor to allow adjustment.